For details of services please go to My Services

 I specialise in knocking down brick walls and problem solving,; census records; the records of the General Register Office; wills and probate; parish registers and records; the laws and the consequences of marriage;employment;court proceedings, apprentices and the Poor Laws, birth marriage and death records and asylum records.

 I can take photographs like the one above a gravestone of some of my Scottish ancestors.
 The grave is in an historic place, at New Abbey, Dumfries.
-The graves are an historic source in that they list the names of many family members.
+The graves are an historic and genealogical source in that they list the names of many family members.

 I can advise on many aspects of family history and archive research.
 If I don't know the answer I will tell you and advise who does!

 I can advise as to the feasibility of your quest, and I will always give you my honest opinion.